zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 {!right-sidebar-profile-menu.md!}

-1. Select **Reply mentioning user**.
+1. Select **Copy mention syntax** to add it to your clipboard.

+1. Paste the user's mention syntax in the compose box.

 {end_tabs}

-Alternatively, click on the profile picture of any user in the main message feed.
+### Via a message

+{start_tabs}

+1. Click on a user's profile picture or name on a message they sent.

+1. Select **Reply mentioning user** to start a reply to the conversation with a mention inserted into the compose box.

+{end_tabs}

 ## Silently mention a user